PDTenpas/pdtenpas.github.io/_posts/2019-06-15-metadate-issue-1.md

 ---

+# From the Bookmarks
-# From the bookmarks...
-The Garden of Forking Paths
+# The Garden of Forking Paths

 [The garden of forking paths: Why multiple comparisons can be a problem, even when there is no “fishing expedition” or “p-hacking” and the research hypothesis was posited ahead of time](http://www.stat.columbia.edu/~gelman/research/unpublished/p_hacking.pdf)